skylie-xtj/MMKG_MMT_Released/README.md

 python generate_pseudo_data.py
 ```

-For reference purposes, the Multi30k and IKEA datasets enhanced through our methodology have been made available [here](https://pan.quark.cn/s/fa71d21b4bee) (password: yUxF).
+For reference purposes, the Multi30k and IKEA datasets enhanced through our methodology have been made available [here](https://pan.quark.cn/s/ef2fdf22af95) (password: yfg4).

 ## :book: Citation
 If you find our paper and code useful in your research, please consider giving a star :star: and citation :book:.